-March 11, 2020
+March 17, 2020

-The Coronavirus' Impacts on Your Annual Meeting
+UPDATE: The Coronavirus' Impacts on Your Annual Meeting

-As we enter the run-up to peak proxy season and with travel restrictions and quarantines increasing, companies face challenges on how to address the coronavirus (COVID-19) outbreak in the context of their annual shareholders meetings.
+As we enter the run-up to peak proxy season and with travel restrictions and "social distancing" measures increasing, companies face challenges on how to address the coronavirus (COVID-19) outbreak in the context of their annual shareholders meetings.
 In this memo, we answer important questions that we have been asked with respect to annual meeting contingency planning.